M66B/FairEmail/FAQ.md

 It is possible to install FairEmail in multiple user profiles, for example a personal and a work profile, and to configure FairEmail differently in each profile, which is another possibility to have different synchronization schedules and to synchronize a different set of accounts.

-It is also possible to create [filter rules](#faq71) with a time condition and to snooze messages until the end time of the time condition.
+It is also possible to create [rules](#faq71) with a time condition and to snooze messages until the end time of the time condition.
 This way it is possible to *snooze* business related messages until the start of the business hours.
 This also means that the messages will be on your device for when there is (temporarily) no internet connection.
 How to: